Skid Row, Los Angeles: Crime

-Within the LAPD Central Area, which includes Skid Row and other areas in Downtown Los Angeles, crimes in Skid Row constituted 58.96%.
+Within the LAPD Central Area, which includes Skid Row and other areas in Downtown Los Angeles, crimes showed a 30% decrease year over year in Skid Row after the introduction of the Safer Cities Initiatives in 2006.

-Within the first two years of the 2006 implementation of the Safer Cities Initiative in Skid Row, 18,000 arrests were made and 24,000 citations were given for non-violent offenses such as jaywalking, littering, and sitting on the sidewalk.
+Within the first two years of the 2006 implementation of the Safer Cities Initiative in Skid Row, 18,000 arrests were made and 24,000 citations were given for non-violent offenses.
 This is 69 times the rate of policing in the rest of Los Angeles.

-Between July and October 2019, the crime breakdown of 997 reported crimes within 0.5 miles of Skid Row's center was 21.97% vehicle break-in/theft, 27.08% larceny, 24.67% assault, 1.04% sex crime, 13.14% robbery, 6.12% burglary, 4.61% motor vehicle theft, 0.6% arson and 0.4% homicide.
+Between July and October 2019, the crime breakdown of 997 reported crimes within 0.5 miles of Skid Row's center was 21.97% vehicle break-in/theft, 27.08% larceny, 24.67% assault, 13.14% robbery, 6.12% burglary, 4.61% motor vehicle theft, 1.04% sex crime, 0.6% arson and 0.4% homicide.

 Government and infrastructure

 The Los Angeles Fire Department (LAFD) serves the neighborhood with Station No. 3 in the Business District, one in the West and Station No. 9 in Skid Row.
 Station No. 9 operates one engine, one truck, two ALS rescue ambulances, and one BLS rescue ambulance.
-It currently is the busiest firehouse in Los Angeles.
+As of October 2023, it is the busiest firehouse in Los Angeles.
 Fire engines and ambulances serving the neighborhood have historically had "Skid Row" emblazoned on their sides.
 On June 1, 2006, the Los Angeles Times reported that fire officials planned to change the legend on the vehicles to read "Central City East".
 Many residents supported the change, but it was opposed by firefighters and some residents who take pride in the sense that they live in a tough area.

 The Los Angeles County Department of Health Services operates the Central Health Center in Downtown Los Angeles, serving Skid Row.

 Services for homeless people in Los Angeles are centralized in Skid Row.
 Examples include the Volunteers of America, the Union Rescue Mission, The Jonah Project, Downtown Mental Health (a branch of the Department of Mental Health), LAMP, Downtown Women's Center, The Weingart Foundation, Los Angeles Mission, Fred Jordan Mission, The Society of St. Vincent de Paul's Cardinal Manning Center, and Midnight Mission.
 In 2007, Union Rescue Mission opened Hope Gardens, a facility outside of Skid Row which is exclusively for women and children.

 Transportation

-The community is served primarily by 8 Los Angeles County Metropolitan Transportation Authority bus lines:
+The community is served primarily by eight Los Angeles County Metropolitan Transportation Authority bus lines: